 Effective January 1, 2018, the Group adopted the new revenue recognition standard, PFRS 15, Revenue from Contracts with Customers, using the modified retrospective approach.
 The adoption of PFRS 15 resulted in significant changes in the Group's revenue process, policies and procedures and revenue recognition accounting policy.
-The following matters are significant to our audit because these involve application of significant judgment and estimation: (1) identification of the contract for sale of real estate property that would meet the requirements of PFRS 15; (2) assessment of the probability that the entity will collect the consideration from the buyer; (3) determination of the transaction price; (4) determination of the input method as the measure of progress in determining real estate revenue which qualifies for recognition over time; (6) determination of the actual costs incurred as cost of sales; and (7) recognition of cost to obtain a contract.
+The following matters are significant to our audit because these involve application of significant judgment and estimation: (1) identification of the contract for sale of real estate property that would meet the requirements of PFRS 15; (2) assessment of the probability that the entity will collect the consideration from the buyer; (3) determination of the transaction price; (4) determination of the satisfaction of performance obligations, whether it is over time or point in time; (5) application of the input method as the measure of progress in determining real estate revenue which qualifies for recognition over time; (6) determination of the actual costs incurred as cost of sales; and (7) recognition of cost to obtain a contract.